-Torbay Children’s Services is now progressing well in its improvement journey working in partnership with Hampshire County Council, as the DfE appointed improvement partner.
+Torbay is now progressing well in its improvement journey working in partnership with Plymouth.
 Following their most recent monitoring visit, OFSTED concluded that the ‘Senior Leadership Team is now well placed to continue to deliver the ambitious and well targeted plan.’

 Our improvement plan is indeed deliberately ambitious and is being overseen by a multi-agency Children’s Improvement Board.
 However whilst ‘getting out of inadequate’ is of course a key priority, improvements in our social care practice are being designed to demonstrably improve the outcomes and life chances of our most vulnerable children, young people and their families.
 This has required a shift in our organisational culture and our staff are rising to the challenge.

 Torbay is a beautiful part of the country to live.
 However behind the English Riviera holiday resort image, Torbay has significant areas of deprivation and poverty and growing numbers of children and young people with additional and complex needs.

 In Torbay we see our staff as a crucial element of our improvement journey and so we have invested significantly in this area.
 Teams are smaller and as a result staff are more effectively supervised and supported, caseloads are manageable, there is good administrative support and a keen focus on continual professional development for experienced social workers and a specialist induction programme for all newly qualified staff.
 New staff can take part in our talent management programme, social work staff have their own desk space, the salary is competitive, there is subsidised parking and all the cutting edge technology (lap top, IPAD and Iphone) needed to work in this rewarding field.

 The following areas of work are delivered by social care services and managed by Heads of Service: